swhitty/FlyingFox/README.md

 `AsyncSocket` is a simply wraps a `Socket` instance and provides an `async` interface to the socket.
 All sockets are configured with the flag `O_NONBLOCK`, when `SocketError.blocked` is caught the current task is suspended using the sockets `AsyncSocketPool`.
 When data is available the task is resumed and `AsyncSocket` will retry the operation.

-A configured `AsyncSocketPool` can be provided to the socket to optimise the task suspension / resumption behaviour.
+A configured `AsyncSocketPool` can be provided to the socket to tune the task suspension / resumption behaviour.

 ```swift
 public struct AsyncSocket: Sendable {